ietf-wg-asdf/SDF/sdf.md

 : A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
-(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; properties in other environments; in this document, the term Object is specifically reserved for the above grouping, even if the type name "object" might be imported from a data definition language with the other semantics.)
+(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object is specifically reserved for the above grouping, even if the type name "object" might be imported from a data definition language with the other semantics.)